bbrtj/btcpaywall/README.md

 After checking that all the data is valid, and that the hash created using client's secret matches, the given `request_id` should be marked as paid for, and proper resources should be granted to the user who is associated with that request.
 HTTP 2XX status should be returned from the action, to prevent the payment server from querying the callback URL.
 Returning anything else than HTTP 2XX will cause the payment server to retry the request every minute.

 ## Installation
-This project requires Perl 5.32 (best managed by perlbrew: https://perlbrew.pl/), PostgreSQL and bitcoind to run properly.
+This project requires Perl 5.32, PostgreSQL and bitcoind to run properly.

 ### bitcoind setup
 1. Install bitcoind